martin-stone/hsv-alpha-color-picker-android/README.md

 #### colorpicker_showAlpha

-Set to false to hide the alpha slider.
+Set this to false to hide the alpha slider.

 #### colorpicker_showHex

-Set to false to hide the hex value field.
+Set this to false to hide the hex value field.

-**Note:** *colorpicker_defaultColor* was removed in version 2, in favour of *android:defaultValue* If upgrading, just use *android:defaultValue* instead.
+**Note:** *colorpicker_defaultColor* was removed in version 2, in favour of *android:defaultValue*.
+If upgrading, just switch to using *android:defaultValue* instead.

 ```xml